frntc/RAD/readme.md

 If you have questions about assembling one, don't hesitate to ask!

-If you can't build one yourself, there are official sellers of Sidekick64/RAD/SIDKick: www.restore-store.de (all three projects), [www.retro-updates.com](http://www.retro-updates.com) (Sidekick64).
+If you can't build one yourself, you can get pre-assembled PCBs from PCBWay or from official sellers of Sidekick64/RAD/SIDKick: www.restore-store.de (all three projects), [www.retro-updates.com](http://www.retro-updates.com) (Sidekick64), ausvantage_online, stmlord and jamessahm on ebay (RAD).

 *It is also perfectly fine and appreciated* if someone sells spare PCBs (populated or not) of a PCB-order or manufactures a small batch and offers them on a forum, but I expect the price tag to be lower than that of the aforementioned official sellers.